FIN-016: Receiving and Depositing Cash & Select Monetary Instruments

-The University of Virginia is committed to safeguarding University assets and has established requirements governing cash receipts and handling in order to reduce the risk of misappropriations.
+The University of Virginia is committed to safeguarding University assets and has established requirements governing receipts and handling of cash and select monetary instruments to reduce the risk of misappropriations and/or loss.

-The University discourages departments from collecting cash and encourages, where practical, departments to accept credit cards or checks for payment.
-If accepting cash cannot be avoided, departments must establish appropriate internal controls in accordance with this policy.
+The University has eliminated the acceptance of cash by departments with these exceptions: public facing transactions (e.g., bookstore, parking, and concessions) and instances which have received written approval from Treasury Management.
+In cases in which cash will be accepted, departments must establish appropriate internal controls in accordance with this policy.
 Each collection point may: have different requirements for receipting, use different numbers of employees, and deposit at different locations.
-Appropriate departmental fiscal personnel must perform all receipting, recording, and depositing of cash and other monetary instruments.
-Departments are advised to use remote deposit for checks, and the nearest bank location/night depository for cash/coin deposits whenever possible.
+Appropriate departmental fiscal personnel must perform all receipting, recording, and depositing of cash and select monetary instruments.

 The financial institutions that the University uses for commercial banking services.